 A complex password offers a good level of security, but does not certify that the person entering it is who they claim to be.

-Microsoft Azure Active Directory’s multi-factor authentication (MFA) adds this extra layer of protection to the user identification process.
+Microsoft Entra ID’s multi-factor authentication (MFA) adds this extra layer of protection to the user identification process.
 It requires users to confirm their identity in order to access their workstations or business applications.

 The authentication process begins with the user being asked for information they know, usually their username and password.
 Then, they’re asked to confirm their identity using a separate device, such as their phone, a physical security key, or even a fingerprint scanner.